zawzaww/zawzaww.github.io/_posts/2024-11-30-configure-k8s-auth-rbac.md

   description: "Official Kubernetes Logo by Kubernetes Community"
 ---

-This article focuses on how to create a user using the service account with cluster roles and role bindings using Kubernetes built-in RBAC authorization features.
-In Kubernetes, we can use service account as a user, but it is like a non-human user.
-Generate a service account token and then configure the kubeconfig file with the token and give access to the user.
+This article focuses on how to create a user and configure cluster roles and role bindings for that user using Kubernetes built-in RBAC authorization features.
+Basically, in Kubernetes, we can use the service account as a user, but it is like a non-human user.

+Generally, every Kubernetes cluster has the default admin *kubeconfig* file.
+We usually use this admin *kubeconfig* file to log in to, access, and manage the Kubernetes cluster.
+We can generate a service account token and assign this service account or user to a specific cluster role, and then configure the *kubeconfig* file with its token and give access to the user.

-Then, a user or developer can login and access the Kubernetes cluster with the token or kubeconfig file using the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) (or) the [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux) command-line tool.
+Then, a user or developer can log in to and access the Kubernetes cluster with the token or kubeconfig file using the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) (or) the [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux) command-line tool.

 ## Use Case

-> If you are working with the team and want to give access to a user or developer with specific permissions on the Kubernetes cluster.
+> Working with the team and want to give access to a user or developer with specific permissions on the Kubernetes cluster.

+> For example, if you want to give access to a user with read-only access permissions.

 ## Objectives

- - Explore built-in RBAC authorization features.
+ - Explore built-in RBAC authorization features on Kubernetes.
- - How to configure ServiceAccount, ClusterRole, and ClusterRoleBinding.
+ - How to configure a service account, cluster roles and role bindings.
- - Learn a deep dive into ClusterRole and ClusterRoleBinding configuration.
- - How to grant permissions to a user using RBAC role bindings.
+ - Learn a deep dive into RBAC verbs and how to grant permissions to a user.
- - How to generate a ServiceAccount token and use it in the kubeconfig file for a user to access the Kubernetes cluster.
+ - How to generate a service account token for the user and use it in the *kubeconfig* file to access the Kubernetes cluster.

 ## Before We Begin